ABOUT DEPRESSION

 Depression is a serious medical illness; it’s not something that you make up in your head.
 More than a feeling of being “down in the dumps” or “blue” for a few days, the symptoms of Depression are severe and debilitating.
 Depression is characterized by feeling “down,” “low” and “hopeless” for weeks at a time.
 Factors that can contribute to the onset of Depression include stress, poor nutrition, physical illness, personal loss, relationship difficulties and the presence of other physical disorders.
-Depression isn’t always easy to detect, and people with depressive conditions can experience different symptoms.
-It may be expressed through lack of appetite or overeating; insomnia or an unnatural desire to sleep; the abuse of drugs and alcohol; sexual promiscuity; or hostile, aggressive, or risk-taking behavior.

 Persistent sad, anxious or “empty” feelings; Feelings of hopelessness and / or pessimism; Feelings of guilt, worthlessness and / or helplessness; Irritability, restlessness; Loss of interest in activities or hobbies once pleasurable, including sex; Fatigue and decreased energy; Difficulty concentrating, remembering details and making decisions; Insomnia, early-morning wakefulness, or excessive sleeping; Overeating, or appetite loss; Thoughts of suicide, suicide attempts; Persistent aches or pains, headaches, cramps or digestive problems that do not ease even with treatment.